Mroyyy/Biophysics/README.md

 ## Second Step

-This second step consisted in evaluating the Interaction energy among chains (between components of A-E complex).
+This second step consisted in **evaluating the Interaction energy among chains** (between components of A-E complex).
 This interaction energy is defined by the difference between the total energy of each chain in the bound state and the unbound state.
-But to simplify, we assumed the structure does not change from the complex to the isolation of both chains in solution.
+But to simplify, **we assumed the structure does not change from the complex to the isolation of both chains in solution**.
 Additionaly, we considered solvation energies for all atom types.

 Considering these points, interaction energy between components of a A-B complex (in this case A-E) will come from the following formula:
 ![formula](https://user-images.githubusercontent.com/93529369/203762378-233e1e8f-fdf9-4a99-ba2f-e75f913fda6a.png)